Dia de los Muertos: History and Meaning of the Day of the Dead

 History and Meaning of Dia de los Muertos

 Before the Spanish and Portuguese colonised large parts of the Americas, bringing the Catholic church in their wake, the Indigenous peoples of Latin America followed their own native religions.
-These religions had beliefs in the importance of maintain a connection with dead ancestors - hence you can still see today many pre-Columban tombs across the region, where living relatives of the dead person would have left food and other 'offerings' to keep the dead spirit content.
+These religions had beliefs in the importance of maintaining a connection with dead ancestors, hence you can still see today many pre-Columban tombs across the region, where living relatives of the dead person would have left food and other 'offerings' to keep the dead spirit content.

 People at this time believed a discontented spirit would return to haunt the family and would bring bad luck.
 This 'ancestor worship' as it is sometimes called was very important to indigenous civilizations like the Incas and Aztecs, as well as finding some expression also in the shamanistic belief-systems of the rainforest peoples.
 There are still many popular ghost stories centred on the night before the day of the dead - much like the Halloween tradition of Europe and North America.

 The Catholic church did its best to establish Catholic doctrine across the continent.
 While they were successful in converting the indigenous population to Christian observances such as attending mass, they did not entirely eradicate native superstitions and beliefs.
 Many Latin American people today, especially indigenous peoples, believe that a Shaman can help to cure their illnesses.
 Others such as the Mayan peoples of Guatemala, leave traditional spirit offerings at Catholic shrines, such as a bird feather or a lucky coin.